Why Am I Struggling to Lower My Cholesterol? It may not be a discipline problem

 You want your effort to count.

-But because it feels easier than constantly trying to get it right.
+But because constantly trying to get it right is exhausting.

 Why Motivation Isn’t the Problem